SherG/cool-iron/blog/facebook-ads-roi.md

 He got 16 leads and 1 sale.
 Is that good or bad?

 First, realize that 2 weeks is not a long enough time frame to judge whether that number of leads will come in consistently.
-But in order to focus on the ROI aspect, let's assume for this example, that the marketer had produced these results consistently over a longer time frame.
+But in order to focus on the ROI aspect, let's assume for this article, a business scenario where a Facebook marketer had produced such results consistently over a long time frame.

 Let's look at the results through 2 different lenses: one of disappointment and one of data.